kaist-plrg/consensus-spectec/Converter/README.md

 ### Selection Filters (non-transition, single-fork only)

 We include a case **only if**:
-- Folder path already fixes the fork version (e.g., `.../capella/...`).
+- Folder path already fixes the fork version (e.g., `OfficialTestSuite/capella/...` or `OfficialTestSuite/deneb/...`).
 - `meta.yaml` is **absent** or contains **only** general keys:
   - required: `blocks_count ≥ 1`
   - optional: `bls_setting` (0/1/2), `description`, `reveal_deadlines_setting`